elfakyn/knowledge/src/cloud/aws/services/s3_cross_account_access_complete_guide.md

     + [Explicit denies will stop working if the principal is deleted and recreated](#explicit-denies-will-stop-working-if-the-principal-is-deleted-and-recreated)
     + [Canonical IDs offer no extra security](#canonical-ids-offer-no-extra-security)
 * [Conclusion](#conclusion)

-# A Complete Guide to S3 Cross-Account Access and Security Pitfalls

-Have you ever encountered a 500 "Please try again later" error when setting an s3 bucket policy?
-Ever wondered why you got "Invalid principal" when writing a bucket policy, even though there's nothing obviously wrong?
-Why is that one old bucket showing access to `AIDAXYZTABCDEFGHIJK` when you've clearly never put anything like that in?
-And what the hell is a Canonical ID?

-AWS's documentation is often confusing and contradictory.
-Let's take a deeper dive.

 ## A necessary refresher: how access works in AWS, and why cross-account access is different